marcus-herrmann/ProcessWire-FlagPages/README.md

 **With this module, a logged in user can flag/unflag pages, on whose template the flag link (see below) has been placed.
 These flags serve as "personal bookmarks" and are not a site-wide sticky setting.**

-Proof of concept - do not use in production environments without testing thoroughly.

 ![Example Screenshot](http://assets.marcus-herrmann.com/FlagPages/flagscreen.jpg)

 ## Usage